Sovereign-Labs/solana-proofs/README.md

 We close out this document by comparing our approach with the existing proposal for SPV on Solana.
 In particular, our proposal improves on the existing in three key ways:
 - It functions better under write contention
 - It provides better throughput, since it enables unlimited reads against an account for each write
-- It does *not* require consensus changes, except as necessary to track changes to the validator set across epoch boundaries
+- It does *not* require consensus changes

 ### Write Contention